Detecting the early optical flashes of gamma-ray bursts with small telescope arrays: Survey simulation

 The expected distribution of observed magnitudes is recovered for a comparable volumetric sample (average redshift, $z_{\mathrm{avg}} \sim 2$).
 For our full dataset the distribution is fainter, as it extends to higher redshift.
 We find the following cumulative fractions, ${\mathcal{C} < \mathrm{m}_{\mathrm{inc}}}$, at $\powB{3}$~\secnd: $5\% < 14.5$, $20\% < 17$, and $50\% < 18.5$.

 Distributions of detectable flares are presented in Fig.~\ref{fig:detected_mag_dist}.

-We impose a minimal selection threshold, where light curves include at least two time-steps (10~\secnd exposures) having $\snr > 5$.
+We impose a minimal selection threshold, where light curves include at least two time steps (10~\secnd exposures) having $\snr > 5$.
 In addition, we require a classification detection significance, $\sigma_{\mathrm{cls}} > 5$.
-For the assumed wide sub-array of $20$~telescopes, operating with a ${\text{1:2}}$~cadence, the effective survey area is approximately $300$~\degsqr.
+For the assumed wide subarray of $20$~telescopes, operating with a ${\text{1:2}}$~cadence, the effective survey area is approximately $300$~\degsqr.
 We further assume the availability of 6~hours of clear sky per night, corresponding to an effective survey live-time of $0.25$~\yrinv \citep{2023PASP..135f5001O}.